MØ: 2012–2015: No Mythologies to Follow and collaborations

 MØ began touring in Europe and the United States in support of the album, ending in June.
 On 2 June 2014, she made her US television debut on Jimmy Kimmel Live!, where she performed the songs "Don't Wanna Dance" and "Pilgrim".
 "Walk This Way" was released on 16 June 2014 as a single from No Mythologies to Follow.
 On 23 June, MØ announced additional United States and Canadian tour dates beginning in September.
 In November 2014, she won four awards at the Danish Music Awards: Danish Album of the Year, Danish Solo Artist of the Year, Danish Breakthrough Artist of the Year and Danish Music Video of the Year.

 In 2014, MØ was featured on Australian rapper Iggy Azalea's song "Beg for It", which was released as the lead single from Azalea's reissue album, Reclassified.
 Azalea and MØ performed the song for the first time on Saturday Night Live on 25 October.
 MØ was also featured on Elliphant's "One More", which was officially released as a single on 22 September 2014.
 The official music video was released a day later, 23 September.
 MØ also co-wrote the song "All My Love" by Major Lazer, featuring vocals from American singer and songwriter Ariana Grande.

 MØ co-wrote and provided vocals for another Major Lazer song, "Lean On" with DJ Snake, which was released in March 2015.
-The single topped the charts globally in MØ's native Denmark, Australia, Finland, Ireland, the Netherlands and New Zealand, while reaching the top five in several countries, including France, Germany, Sweden, the United Kingdom and the United States.
+The single topped the charts globally in MØ's native Denmark, Australia, Finland, Iceland, and the Netherlands, while reaching the top five in several countries, including France, Germany, Sweden, the United Kingdom and the United States.
 According to the IFPI, "Lean On" was the fifth best-selling song of 2015 worldwide, and one of the best-selling singles of all time, with global sales of 13.1 million.
 Spotify named it as the most streamed song of all time, and has over one billion streams globally as of June 2017.
-The music video for “Lean On” premiered on April 30, 2015, and became a viral success with over 2.5 billion views on YouTube, making it the sixteenth most viewed video on the site.
+The music video for "Lean On" premiered on April 30, 2015, and became a viral success with over 2.5 billion views on YouTube, making it the 32nd most viewed video on the site.